yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-update-channel.md

 ---
-title: "Update tab"
+title: "Update tab in a channel"
-description: "Update the properties of the specified tab."
+description: "Update the properties of the specified tab in a channel."
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"